foxxxyproxy/airbnb-demo-frontend/README.md

 ## Demo of Airbnb frontend
-Visual implementation is guided by layouts from the [course materials](https://skl.sh/2ZbsiOL) that are based on the official Airbnb website.
+Visual implementation is based on the official Airbnb website.
+Figma-layouts was taken from this [course materials](https://skl.sh/2ZbsiOL)

 ### `How to run`